chaoge525/soafee_demo/documentation/validations.rst

-To support building and validating EWAOL images within CI environments, a Python wrapper script is provided at ``tools/build/kas-ci-build.py`` that runs a containerised kas command via Docker, and initialises sensible defaults for CI purposes.
+To support building and validating EWAOL images within CI environments, a Python wrapper script is provided at ``tools/build/kas-ci-build.py`` that runs a containerized kas command via Docker, and initializes sensible defaults for CI purposes.
 The script is highly-configurable, and is documented at :ref:`tools_ci_build_tool`.